Your Mind is Literally Uniquely You

 I’ve grieved Jim’s death and come to peace with it.

-They were responses shaped by a version of me who needed them.
+Because even outdated reactions started as protection.
+They were shaped by a version of me who needed them.

 You Don’t Have to Untangle It Alone

-This stuff can feel heavy to sort through on your own.
+This stuff can feel challenging to sort through on your own.

 And when you’re ready to dig in, I’m here.